Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: Resource allocation

 The summation of terms involving no interference leads to a formulation of the outage probability, which can be tightly bounded using the approach given in~\cite{Bai2013}.
-However, this bound is still very complicated and make use of special function, while we are interested in a simple formulation suggesting the behavior of the power allocation for the interference-limited case.
-To overcome this, we note that the term~\eqref{eq:info:approx2} has a high probability of being greater than the biggest term of~\eqref{eq:info:approx1}.
-In other words, if we consider the mRB with the lowest interference greater than 0, i.e.,
+However, this bound is still very complicated depending on special functions, while we are interested in a simple formulation suggesting the behavior of the power allocation for the interference-limited case.
+To overcome this, we note that the term where $P_e(f) > 0$ has a high probability of being greater than the biggest term where $P_e(f) = 0$.
+In other words, if we consider the mRB with the lowest interference greater than 0, i.e., $f^{\min} = \argmin_{f\in\mc{F}_u\cap\mc{F}_e^+} P_e(f)$, the probability that each realization of the SNR in $\mc{F}_u \setminus \mc{F}_e^+$ is greater than the lowest interference is